Geometry-Preserving Encoder/Decoder in Latent Generative Models: Introduction

 \subsection{Structure of the paper}

 This paper is organized as follows.
-We begin in Section~\ref{sec:asmpt}, where we detail the underlying assumptions that are crucial for the theoretical analysis.
+We begin in Section~\ref{sec:asmpt}, where we present the notations that will be used throughout the paper.
 In Section~\ref{sec:gpe}, we introduce the geometry-preserving encoder/decoder (GPE) framework and contrast it with the Variational Autoencoder (VAE) framework.
 This section highlights the key differences in how each framework handles the embedding of data distributions into latent space, with a focus on the preservation of geometric structure.

-Section~\ref{sec:theory-gpe} presents our theoretical analysis of the GPE framework, including the efficiency of computing the GPE encoder and decoder from the proposed formulations.
+Section~\ref{sec:theory-gpe} presents our theoretical analysis of the GPE framework, including the local isometric property of the GPE encoder and the efficiency of computing the GPE encoder and decoder from the proposed formulations.
 We provide detailed proofs and discuss the implications of these results.
 Following this, in Section~\ref{sec:gpe-lgm}, we briefly review the latent diffusion model and extend our theoretical analysis to the GPE-based latent diffusion model.
 Here, we demonstrate how the framework's performance, as measured by the Wasserstein distance between the underlying and generated distributions, improves with enhanced geometry-preserving properties of the encoder and decoder.

 In Section~\ref{sec:alg}, we outline the algorithm for computing the GPE encoder and decoder.
 Section~\ref{sec:numeric} follows with numerical results that validate the theoretical findings from the preceding sections.
-We present experiments on both artificial datasets and real-world datasets, such as MNIST and CelebA-HQ ($256 \times 256$), and compare the performance of the GPE framework with the VAE framework in both reconstruction and generation tasks.
+We present experiments on both artificial datasets and real-world datasets, such as MNIST \cite{deng2012mnist} and CelebA-HQ ($256 \times 256$) \cite{celebahq}, and compare the performance of the GPE framework with the VAE framework in both reconstruction and generation tasks.

 Finally, the paper concludes in Section~\ref{sec:conclusion}, where we summarize the key findings, discuss the broader implications of our results, and suggest potential directions for future research.